 - Snap-shot videos

-These are just a few video examples that may work for your visual marketing and content.
+These are just a few video examples that may work for your visual marketing.
 When it comes to getting the word out about a new product or a service your company may be getting ready to debut to the public, the options are endless!

 As an example, see our Content Bites Series, which is a great example of snap-shot videos designed to give valuable information that educates and informs.